dendronhq/dendron-site/vault/dendron.ref.workspace.md

 ##### skip

 Don't do any synchronization.
 This may be useful if you use some other tool to synchronize this vault.

+## Workspace Types

+Dendron recognized 2 types of workspaces, Code and Native.
+When you initialize your workspace with the [[Initialize Workspace|dendron.topic.commands#initialize-workspace]] command, you get a Code workspace.
+Code workspaces include a `dendron.code-workspace` file which sets up vaults and recommends installing some useful extensions.
+Code workspaces are great when you are setting up a knowledge base.

+Native workspaces on the other hand don't have a `dendron.code-workspace` file.
+They are useful when you are writing notes or documentation, and you want to keep your notes as part of a project rather than a separate knowledge base.

+We don't *yet* have an automated way to initialize a native workspace, but we have instructions on [[Setting up a Native Workspace|dendron.ref.workspace.native]] yourself if you would like to try out this feature.